mfractor/mfractor.github.io/docs/xamarin-forms/analysis.md

 You can action this fix by right clicking on the text area marked by the yellow squiggle

-See [Code Actions](code-actions.md) for further documentation on using Xaml to C# code generation.

 ##Expression Analysis

 ##Binding Expression Analysis